Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Robert Stevenson, Personal Trainer & T1 Fitness Owner

-How to do decline bench press:
+To do the decline bench press:

 1. Secure your feet firmly under the pads.
-Lie back on the bench, and position your eyes under the bar.
+Lie back on the bench and position your eyes under the bar.

 2. With your palms facing forward, grab the bar and arms slightly wider than shoulder-width apart.